In this article

-In fact, the reason so many Americans (59 percent) don’t visit the dentist for checkups as often as they’d like (or should) is because of the toll it can take on their wallets.
-But dental health is critical, and skipping routine dental care can ultimately lead to more expensive and more painful dental procedures down the line.
+Many Americans don’t visit the dentist for checkups as often as they’d like or should.
+This is because of the toll it can take on their wallets.
+However, skipping routine dental care can lead to more expensive and painful procedures later.

 To get dental coverage with Medicare, you can follow two simple steps:

-Here are three top Medicare dental providers out there.
-It’s up to you to decide what specific dental insurance plan makes the most sense for your oral healthcare needs and budget.
+You must decide which dental insurance plan makes the most sense for your oral healthcare needs and budget.

 Humana boasts the most Medicare Advantage enrollees.
 It offers 83 plans in most counties across the country.
 Eighty-five percent of Medicare beneficiaries have access to at least one Humana plan.